-From 2021, all employers wishing to employ migrant workers on the new temporary work visa will use a 3-step process.
+From mid-2022, all employers wishing to employ migrant workers on the new temporary work visa will use a 3-step process.

 1. An employer check — it will be mandatory for all employers, including those with an existing accreditation, to be accredited under the new application process before they can hire migrants on the new work visa.